Chapter 12 Data Visualization

 There are other components of the Grammar of Graphics we can control as well.
 As you start to delve deeper into the Grammar of Graphics, you’ll start to encounter these topics more frequently.
 In this book however, we’ll keep things simple and only work with the two additional components listed below:

-ing breaks up a plot into small multiples corresponding to the levels of another variable (Section ??)position
+• faceting breaks up a plot into small multiples corresponding to the levels of another variable (Section ??)

 12.1.4 ggplot2 package

-- The data frame where the variables exist: the
+• The data frame where the variables exist: the data argument.

-argument. - The mapping of the variables to aesthetic attributes: the
+• The mapping of the variables to aesthetic attributes: the mapping argument which specifies the aesthetic attributes involved.

 Let’s now put the theory of the Grammar of Graphics into practice.